 Blurred vision and difficulty focussing

 Some Parkinson’s medications, in particular anticholinergics, can cause blurred vision and difficulty focussing.
 You may find your vision is blurred if you start taking anticholinergics and that this goes away when your body gets used to the new drug.
 This can also happen if you have been taking anticholinergics for some time but your dose is altered.
-If necessary your doctor may alter your medication regime.
+If necessary your doctor may adjust your medication regime.

 Talk with your doctor if blurred vision does not improve - or worsens - over time, so that your medication can be adjusted if necessary.
 If you wear reading glasses, a slight adjustment may also help.
 Your optician or optometrist should be able to help with this.

 People with Parkinson’s may blink less than other people.
 We need to blink to keep the front of the eye moist and to maintain the tear film that coats the front of the eye surface (the cornea).
 Blinking also acts as a ‘windscreen wiper’ for the eyes, clearing away any debris or dust.
 If you blink less, your vision may be affected and your eyes might become dry and sore.
+But other conditions apart from Parkinson’s disease may cause dry eyes, so you should seek advice from your optometrist.

 Special eye drops, often known as artificial tears, are available from pharmacies to lubricate the eyes and reduce discomfort.
 There are many varieties available so you may need to experiment to find the type that works for you.
 It is best to use drops that are preservative-free.
 Using an eyewash may also help to flush out debris and moisten your eye.